harplife/zettelkasten/opengl_camera_movement_code.md

-This is an example code to draw a simple cube with OpenGL, as per the guide [[study_LearnOpenGL]].
+This is an example code to implement camera & movement with OpenGL, as per the guide [[study_LearnOpenGL]].

-OpenGL Code
+OpenGL code
 ```C++
 #include <iostream>
 #include <fstream>